tuantruong3001/Beatless/README.md

 How to run

 Run the file "Among-Koban.exe".
-Or explore file by visual studio
+Or explore file by visual studio.
 Or access the "source" folder and run the script "main.py" by typing. python main.py